logicbrush/silverstripe-imagegallery/README.md

 ## Usage

 Install the module and you'll have a new page type of "Gallery Page".
+You can add and reorder images to the page from the "Images" tab in the CMS.

-In addition, this module adds a widget for displaying a gallery in a sidebar.
+In addition, this module provides a widget for displaying a gallery in a sidebar.
+Add it to your WidgetArea and select the gallery you wish to display.